MarGhaf/Screening-of-Common-Retinal-Diseases-with-Deep-Learning/README.md

 The developed CNN model was trained and tested on a dataset of OCT images to distinguish between four potential classes (CNV, DME, DRUSEN, and NORMAL) with a high accuracy rate of 0.89.
 However, the main focus of the project was to achieve a high recall rate for the more serious conditions, CNV and DME, with a goal of above 0.9.
 The model achieved a recall of 0.94 and 0.96 for CNV and DME, respectively, indicating a low false-negative rate and a high level of sensitivity in identifying positive cases.

 Therefore, the results of this project suggest that implementing deep learning-based diagnostic tools for screening and diagnosis of retinal diseases can significantly improve patient outcomes and reduce healthcare costs by enabling early detection and personalized treatment.
-However, further research is needed to address challenges in accuracy and interpretability of such algorithms and to ensure their ethical use in clinical settings.
+However, further research is needed to address challenges in the accuracy and interpretability of such algorithms and to ensure their ethical use in clinical settings.

 # Future Work
-- Exploration of different deep learning architectures and pretrained models: Although the CNN model used in this project achieved high accuracy and recall rates, other deep learning architectures may be more suitable for this task.
+- Exploration of different deep learning architectures and pre-trained models: Although the CNN model used in this project achieved high accuracy and recall rates, other deep learning architectures may be more suitable for this task.
 The pre-trained neural network has already learned to recognize and extract meaningful features from a large dataset, often millions of images, which can be transferred and reused in a new neural network designed for a related task.

 - Incorporating other imaging modalities: OCT is just one type of imaging modality used in ophthalmology.
-Future work could explore the use of deep learning-based models to analyze other imaging modalities such as fundus photography or fluorescein angiography .
+Future work could explore the use of deep learning-based models to analyze other imaging modalities such as fundus photography or fluorescein angiography.

 - Clinical validation: While the developed CNN model achieved high accuracy and recall rates on the test dataset, it is important to validate the model in a clinical setting.
 Future work could involve a prospective study to evaluate the performance of the model in a clinical setting and compare it to the performance of human experts.